 Prayer becomes a tool to teach us how to judge.
 Because God is going to give the right answer every time.
 But we learn.

 You read in the Bible and you find that these people attributed things to God.
 How did they know that?
 They were praying about the situations and they knew that God's involvement was in these historical situations that we are now reading about.

-We could go through quite a number of these where this word "palal" fits.
+We could go through quite a number of these where this word palal fits.
 It is really interesting when this is considered in the light of I Corinthians 6 where Paul says we are going to judge angels.
 How can you judge if you do not know how to judge?
-Doesn't Revelation 5:10 say that we are going to be kings?
-Doesn't it say that we are already in training to be a priest?
+Does not Revelation 5:10 say that we are going to be kings?
+Does it not say that we are already in training to be a priest?
 What does a king do?
 He judges.